dangnelson/WATERBEAR-Shed/04 Roofing/Roofing.md

 Install the boards 1.5” below where the fascia meets the sheathing.
 This will maintain the 45 degree pitch.
 Level each board as you install.
 Tack the boards in first using *2 1/2” galvanized finishing nails* loaded in the *Finishing Nailer*.
 Then use two *2 1/2” Hex Deck Screws* to attach the boards to the rafters.
 This will help provide additional strength to the rafters, and insures the gutters have plenty of support during rainfall.

-### Cutting Tip
+### Cutting & Burning Tip
 You can measure and precut the boards before burning & oiling them or you can cut them afterwards and use a *Butane Torch* loaded with *Butane* to touch up the exposed areas.

 ### Rake Fascia
-To measure and cut the four 1x8x12 Boards for the Rake Fascia, first cut 45 degree angles at the end of the boards, then tack them up in place using a *16 Gauge Finishing Nailer* loaded with *1 1/4" Finishing Nails*.
+To measure and cut the four 1x8x12 Boards for the Rake Fascia, first cut 45 degree angles at the end of the boards, then tack them up in place using a *16 Gauge Finishing Nailer* loaded with *1 1/2" Finishing Nails*.
 This will allow you then mark the bottom edge using the Eave Fascia to make sure they'll line up.
-Carefully pry the boards away and hammer out the finishing nails before making your cuts.
+Carefully pry the boards away and hammer out the finishing nails before correcting your marks with a *Speed Square* and making your cuts.

+After finishing the boards, install them with *1 1/2" Finishing Nails* where needed and two *2 1/2" Hex Deck Screws*.

-## 02. Roof Flashing
+## 02. Roof Drip Edge

-### Eave Flashing
+### Eave Drip Edge
-Install
+Install the eave drip edge lapped under the underlayment  at the eave using *1" Pancake Head Woodscrews* and a *

 ![](images/D02.svg)

 Plumb Eave Flashing

-Standing Seam Clip

-Double Beaded Butyl Tape

-Sealant

-1" #10 Pancake Head Woodscrew

-### Rake Flashing
+### Rake Drip Edge

+Install the rake drip edge over the underlayment

 Square Eave Flashing